-Five of our ten comparison Bible translations, used in this series, render the word sappiyr as "sapphires," with three others (ESV, HCSB and NIV) stating the stone could also be a lapis lazuli.
+Five of our ten comparison translations, used in this series, render the word sappiyr as "sapphires," with three others (ESV, HCSB and NIV) stating the stone could also be a lapis lazuli.
 The NASB translates the word directly as "lapis lazuli" while the NLT renders it "blue lapis lazuli."

-Even though sapphires are likely one of the stones that adorned Lucifer, the middle stone in the second row of the High Priest's breastplate likely is not.
+Even though this gem is likely one of those that adorned Lucifer before he became the devil, the middle stone in the second row of the High Priest's breastplate likely is not.
 Please see our article on lapis lazuli in the Bible for more information.

 The Greek word sappheiros (Strong's #G4552) is used for sapphires composing the second foundation in the New Jerusalem to be built by God (Revelation 21:19).
 In modern times, these precious gems are not only used in jewelry but also for scientific instruments, impact resistant windows and the inner workings of wristwatches.